-- e. nerve root tension sign (e.g., Spurling's maneuver); - f. unremitting radicular pain to shoulder girdle and/or upper extremity without concordant objective physical exam findings; - 10.
-Less than clinically meaningful improvement with at least TWO (2) of the following (unless contraindicated): - a.
-Prescription-strength analgesics, steroids, gabapentinoids and/or NSAIDs for six (6) weeks; - b.
-Provider-directed exercise program prescribed by a physical therapist, chiropractic provider, osteopathic or allopathic physician for six (6) weeks; - c.
+- d. shoulder abduction relief sign; - e. nerve root tension sign (e.g., Spurling's maneuver); or - f. unremitting radicular pain to shoulder girdle and/or upper extremity without concordant objective physical exam findings; - 10.
+Individual has failed BOTH of the following conservative treatments, with less than clinically meaningful improvement, unless contraindicated: - a.
+Provider-directed exercise program; and - b.
+One of the following: - i.
+Prescription-strength analgesics, steroids, gabapentinoids and/or NSAIDs for six (6) weeks; or - ii.
 Epidural steroid injections/selective nerve root block performed at the same level(s) as the requested surgery; - 11.
-Absence of clinically significant cervical instability on plain X-rays with ANY of the following findings: - a. subluxation or translation of more than 3.5 mm on static lateral or dynamic flexion/extension views; - b. sagittal plane angulation of more than 11 degrees between adjacent segments on static or dynamic flexion/extension views; - c. kyphotic deformity/significant reversal of lordosis or spondylolisthesis; - 12.
-MRI/CT shows neural structure compression at the requested level(s) that is concordant with the individual's symptoms and physical exam findings and that is caused by ANY of the following: - a. herniated disc(s) (retained disc material or a recurrent disc herniation); - b. synovial cyst or arachnoid cyst; - c. central/lateral/foraminal stenosis; - d. osteophytes; - 13.
-The patient has no unmanaged, significant behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, or opioid use or alcohol use disorder); - B. Myelopathy, when ALL of the following criteria are met: - 1.
+Absence of clinically significant cervical instability on plain X-rays with ANY of the following findings: - a. subluxation or translation of more than 3.5 mm on static lateral or dynamic flexion/extension views;b. sagittal plane angulation of more than 11 degrees between adjacent segments on static or dynamic - flexion/extension views; or - c. kyphotic deformity/significant reversal of lordosis or spondylolisthesis; - 12.
+MRI/CT shows neural structure compression at the requested level(s) that is concordant with the individual's symptoms and physical exam findings and that is caused by ANY of the following: - a. herniated disc(s) (retained disc material or a recurrent disc herniation); - b. synovial cyst or arachnoid cyst; - c. central/lateral/foraminal stenosis; or - d. osteophytes; - 13.
+The patient has no unmanaged, significant behavioral health disorders (e.g., major depressive disorder, chronic pain syndrome, secondary gain, or opioid use or alcohol use disorder). - B. Myelopathy, when ALL of the following criteria are met: - 1.
 Individual is age 18 to 60 years old; - 2.
 Individual is skeletally mature; - 3.
-The device has been approved by the FDA, for an FDA approved indication, and is used in accordance with FDA labeling; - 4.
-The planned implant(s) will be used in the reconstruction of cervical disc(s) at C3-C7, following discectomy;
+The device has been approved by the U.S. Food and Drug Administration (FDA), for an FDA approved indication, and is used in accordance with FDA labeling; - 4.
+The planned implant(s) will be used in the reconstruction of cervical disc(s) at C3-C7, following discectomy; - 5.
+The planned implant(s) is/are for a single level or contiguous two-level replacement(s); - 6.
+The individual is a candidate for single-level or two-level anterior cervical decompression(s) and interbody fusion(s); - 7.
+No previous surgeries at the operative level; - 8.
+Subjective symptoms including ANY of the following: - a. upper/lower extremity weakness, numbness or pain; - b. fine motor dysfunction with tasks such as buttoning or handwriting, or clumsiness of hands; - c. new-onset bowel or bladder dysfunction due to a neuro-compressive pathology; or - d. frequent falls; - 9.
+Objective physical exam findings including ANY of the following: - a. grip and release test; - b. ataxic gait; - c. hyperreflexia; - d.
+Hoffman sign; - e.
+Babinski sign; - f. tandem, walking test; - g. inverted brachial radial reflex; - h. increased muscle tone and spasticity; - i. clonus; or - j. myelopathic hand;